GMMan/DigimonColorSpriteTool/README.md

 2, and 9 are special, you would add the options `-sp 0 -sp 2 -sp 9`.
 This option is available for sprite sheet related commands: `export-sheets-preset`, `import-sheets-preset`, `export-sheets`, `import-sheets`.

+### Cut-ins

+For devices that support cut-ins, they are placed after regular sprites and also after special sprites.
+If the character is not special, the exported name for sprite sheets will have the character index plus `_cutin` appended for the name.
+If the character is special, the above applies, plus an additional 0-based index is added to the name, which corresponds to its location within the sprite order.

+Example: for a special character with index `0`, you will get `0.png`, `0_cutin0.png`, and `0_cutin1.png`.

+When counting number of sprites for specifying on the command line, do not include cut-ins or names in the count.

 ### Non-preset commands